numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/sliding.md

 From the point above, it follows then that immediately upon startup, for the first window, fewer elements may get aggregated depending on the current _lateness_ of the data stream.

-coming back to the question of active windows, for example, if the `present` time is 60 then the set of windows that will be active can be given by

-`10-70`
-`20-80`
-`30-90`
-`40-100`
-`50-110`
-`60-120`

-the window start time is always left inclusive and right exclusive.
-That is why `0-59` window is not considered active. likewise, `60-120` is considered active for the same reason.